davidsonz/Travel-Website/_posts/2017-02-06-Waikeremoana.md

 <h4>08/02/2017: Day Three</h4>

-Today our distance is small but the effort is large, we will spend the next few hours climbing up to the top of the Panekire Bluffs where tonights hut is.
+Today our distance is small but the effort is large, we will spend the next few hours climbing up to the top of the Panekire Bluffs where tonight's hut is.
 We are walking 7.6km today but ascending 1000m.
 Luckily most of the walk is in the bush as it is a very hot day and we are leaving the nice cool lake behind.

 We had a bit of a sleep in this morning.
 Many people in the hut are walking the opposite way around the Lake to us so they were off early to complete the longest day.
 After a bit of a later start we made our way up the Bluffs.
 The views were amazing and it was a real treat to show off our beautiful country to Pete.

 We arrived at the Panekire Hut in time for a late lunch before spending the afternoon relaxing in the sunshine and having a nap.
 You can walk day three and four in one quite easily, but as we have to drive back to Auckland we decided it was better to split the walk up.
-Its our last night on the walk and I dont think anyone will have trouble sleeping tonight.
+It's our last night on the walk and I don't think anyone will have trouble sleeping tonight.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-02-06-Waikeremoana/day31-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2017-02-06-Waikeremoana/day32-min.JPG" class="image1">